verticalphotoplacer/VerticalPhotoPlacer/README.md

 First, install QGIS 3.x if it is not installed yet.
 Please download and install following this [guide](https://qgis.org/en/site/forusers/download.html).

 Then, open the QGIS application and install this plugin by following this [guide (sections 9.1.1 and 9.1.2)](https://docs.qgis.org/3.16/en/docs/training_manual/qgis_plugins/fetching_plugins.html).
-Please type "Vertical Photo Placer" in the search box if it is not easily located (Add image here).
+Please type "Vertical Photo Placer" in the search box if it is not easily located.

 ## Usage